creek-service/aggregate-template/README.md

 * `./gradlew check` will run all checks and tests.
 * `./gradlew coverage` will generate a cross-module [Jacoco][5] coverage report.
 * `./gradlew cV` to log out the repo's current version.

-## Creating a new repo from the template

-Upon creating a new repository from this template in GitHub via the "Use this template" button, a workflow will be kicked off to bootstrap the repository.
-This will customise the new repository based on the repository's name and owner.

-Obviously, you're free to customise any repos you generate from this template as you see fit.
-There may be features set up on this project, e.g. using [Coveralls.io][6] for reporting code coverage, that just don't fit with how you're doing things.
-Just remove any bits you don't want or need.
-Many are here simply because that's how Creek does things internally.

-Taking into account any features you don't need, you can also run through the following list of steps to finish initializing your new repo:

-1. Click the "Use this template" button on the main page and follow the instructions to clone the repo to your account.
-2. Clone the repo locally.
-3. Initialise the new repo:
-   1. Run the `init.sh` script to initialize the repo:
-        Note: if on OS X, then first run `brew install gnu-sed` and update the path as indicated in the output 'caveats'.

-        ```shell
-        ./init.sh
-        ```
-   2. Replace/remove this and other README.md files
-   3. Commit changes.
-4. Customise services:
-   1. The `init.sh` will have renamed the example service, now duplicate the module to create any other services you need.
-      One module for each service this aggregate will contain.
-   2. Add new modules to `settings.grable.kts`.
-   3. Search for `ChangeMe` comments, following the instructions.
-   4. Commit changes

 [1]: https://github.com/diffplug/spotless
 [2]: https://spotbugs.github.io/